bhauman/figwheel-main/docs/docs/editor-integration.md

 ## The Major Players

-Because of this complexity it is best if we start and understand the peices.
+Because of this complexity it is best if we start and understand the pieces.
 In practice you will not often have to set these up yourself but things can become very confusing very quickly if you don't understand what they are.